dobrado76/Stable-Diffusion-Unity-Integration/README.md

 # Credits
 Thanks to [UnityCoder](https://github.com/unitycoder/NormalMapFromTexture) for a straightforward and functional algorithm to automatically generate a normal map from a texture. - https://github.com/unitycoder/NormalMapFromTexture.
 Also, thanks to [ALBRRT](https://github.com/albrrt), [FOXYTOCIN](https://github.com/Foxytocin), [PeixuanL](https://github.com/PeixuanL) for their contributions here.
+Additional thank you to [TeoVibe](https://github.com/TeoVibe) for adding suport to online cloud Runpod server, as well as a more solid error catching/handling in various situations.

 # Licence
 This repository is under Lesser General Public License (LGPL) v2.1, that you can find in the `LICENSE` file (https://github.com/dobrado76/Stable-Diffusion-Unity-Integration/blob/72560920786b909e829b567567699f332256ea19/LICENSE).